 Oban's total population was 9,974 in 2011, an increase of 5.6 per cent from 2001.
 By industry of employment, there is a higher share of employment in wholesale and retail, transport and storage, and accommodation and food services than the Highlands and Islands and Scotland.
-By occupation, a higher share of employment in managers, directors and senior officials, and elementary occupations than the Highlands and Islands and Scotland.
+By occupation, a higher share of employment in managers, directors and senior officials, and elementary occupations than the Highlands and Islands and Islands and Islands and Islands and Islands and Islands the Highlands and Islands and Islands.